7 Best Coffee Grinders for Pour Over Brewing

 The hand crank is buttery smooth, thanks to internal ball bearings that allow the crank to continue moving even after you’ve released the handle.
 So the grind speed is excellent, taking an average person 20 seconds to grind a single dose for a pour-over coffee maker like the Kalita Wave.

-The 25 g bean hopper strikes the perfect balance of capacity and portability, making it the perfect coffee companion on your travels.
+The one-ounce bean hopper strikes the perfect balance of capacity and portability, making it the perfect coffee companion on your travels.

 If you’re looking for a cream-of-the-crop manual coffee grinder, we recommend the Comandante C40 MK4.